LCAV/SparseFHT/README.md

 The number of workers is in general set to the number of threads available minus one.
 That is twice the number of cores, minus one.

+Running `./make_all_figures.sh -t -n 7` on an iCore7 took 10 to 15 minutes.

 ### Pysparsefht module

 A user-friendly python module was written around the C code and can be used to run the FHT and SparseFHT.